wjsrlahrlco1998/easy-vector/README.md

 # Easy Vector
-**Tutorial on creating a vector database with an open-source library.**
+**Tutorial on creating a vector database with an open-source library**

 ## Installation
 ### Git Repository